-A leisurely afternoon tea experience is about spending your time catching up with friends or family or even indulging in something that’s purely all about you – with a slice of straight out of the oven warm bakewell tart!
+A leisurely afternoon tea experience is about spending your time catching up with friends and family or even indulging in something that’s purely all about you – with a slice of straight out of the oven warm bakewell tart!

-So help yourselves to a platter of the requisite finger sandwiches, indulge in our beautifully presented home-made cakes, scones to sigh for and sweet pastry treats all served with a selection of fine loose leafed teas or your choice of coffee.
+So help yourself to a platter of the requisite finger sandwiches, indulge in our beautifully presented home-made cakes, scones to sigh for and sweet pastry treats all served with a selection of fine loose leafed teas or your choice of coffee.
 Or maybe you could splash out just that little bit and opt for a glass of fizz?

-And don’t worry too much about the calories – we ensure that the balance is there so that you really do enjoy light but satisfying refreshments that offer excellent value for money.
+Don’t worry too much about the calories – we ensure that the balance is there so that you really do enjoy light but satisfying refreshments that offer excellent value for money.

 Join us for a Jersey Afternoon Tea - one of the finest English traditions

 The Garden View Afternoon Tea consists of a mouth watering array of delicate pastries, home made cakes and scones, served with clotted cream, butter and strawberry preserve.